sguox002/leetcode/leetcode-all.md

 - recursive stack for syntax parsing.
 - stack is very useful and sometimes is also hard!

+<<-496	Next Greater Element I    		64.7%	Easy
+given two array and find each number of A's greater element in B. A is a subset of B. monotonic stack:
+->>
 <<-503	Next Greater Element II    		57.5%	Medium
 the array is circular.
 using stack, extending the array. monotonic stack.